jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 #### Related Items & Related Lists Collections

 Inside the system interface an object’s related items and related lists might be stored as the object’s containing two collections: __Related Items__ and __Related Lists__.
-The __Related Items__ collection would contain the related items of an object.
-The __Related Lists__ collection would contain the related lists of an object.
+The __Related Items__ collection might contain the related items of an object.
+The __Related Lists__ collection might contain the related lists of an object.

 ![](images/1.%20System%20Objects.007.png)